Should I buy a car with my partner? Don’t let Cupid decide

 - Before buying a car with your partner, it’s essential to consider your relationship’s health, your budget and how you will split the financial responsibilities.

-- Co-owning and co-signing for a car are different legal arrangements with varying levels of responsibility and ownership.
+- Submitting a joint application and cosigning a car loan are different legal arrangements with varying levels of responsibility and ownership.
 Choosing the best option for your situation is important.

-- Clear communication and being realistic about your finances can protect against future problems in a relationship, especially when making a big shared purchase like a car.
+- Clear communication and realism about your finances can protect against future problems in a relationship, especially when making a big shared purchase like a car.

-With Valentine’s Day approaching, many couples are deciding the next steps for their relationship.
-For some, the shared responsibility of a financial commitment is the right move.
+However, the shared responsibility of a financial commitment might be the right next move for you and your partner.
 If you have considered purchasing a vehicle with your partner, it’s important not to rush in.
-Consider if shared vehicle ownership is wise for your relationship and your wallet.
+Consider if shared vehicle ownership — or simply cosigning the other person’s loan — is wise for your relationship and your wallet.

 3 questions to consider before buying a car with a partner

-If buying a car is your next step, it’s wise to think about how combining finances can impact your relationship’s health.
-According to Bankrate’s 2024 Financial Infidelity Survey, 42 percent of U.S. adults married or living with a partner have kept a financial secret from that person.
+If buying a car is your next step, it’s wise to first consider how combining finances can impact your relationship’s health.
+According to Bankrate’s 2025 Financial Infidelity Survey, 40 percent of U.S. adults married or living with a partner have kept a financial secret from that person.

 Suppose you or your partner are not being fully honest about what you spend on coffee a month or, more seriously, credit card debt.
 Could you trust each other to keep up with car payments?